 Our classes are usually one hour each with a one hour lunch break and sometimes a 30 minute break during the day.
 If your dancers are competing, there is usually a one hour break between the end of classes and call time for Competition Orientation.
 Please see Daily Class Schedule at the convention or Tour Details Page (once posted) for exact times.
 Note – in some cities the optional Scholarship Auditions will take place during the Lunch Hour, and those auditioning will need to make their lunch plans accordingly.

-Usually the hotel will set up a Cash Lunch area where the students may purchase sandwiches, sodas, etc. If there happen to be many food outlets (restaurants, fast food, food options, etc.) in the immediate area, the hotel usually chooses not to set up a Cash Lunch area due to low demand.
+The hotels typically set up a Cash Lunch area where the students may purchase sandwiches, sodas, etc. If there happen to be many food outlets (restaurants, fast food, food options, etc.) in the immediate area, the hotel usually chooses not to set up a Cash Lunch area due to low demand.

 Competition starting and ending times vary according to the number of entries in that particular city.
 Usually Competition will begin between 4:30 p.m. and 5:30 p.m. with us averaging 20+ numbers per hour, plus the awards ceremonies.
 Please see Daily Class Schedule at the convention or Tour Details Page (once posted) for exact times.